nunu-ai/lua-sendinput/readme.md

 ## SendInput

+## Nunu Installation
+- Get the winapi.dll (you get this by compiling winapi from our repo) and then put it in this repo

+To test:
+- Open Notepad and save it as mygame.txt
+- execute: lua _test_sendinput.lua

+## Original Installation

 Send mouse and keyboard events with lua in Windows.

 Requires a modified version of Steve Donovan's winapi module: